May 1, 2023

 • Reduced Complexity: By using a dedicated third-party backup solution, you can reduce the complexity and potential for errors associated with manual processes or custom scripts, making it more likely that your backups are successful and reliable.

-Simeon Cloud: The Best Way to Back Up Azure AD Tenant Configurations
+CoreView Configuration Manager: The Best Way to Back Up Azure AD Tenant Configurations

-Moreover, Simeon does this while allowing you to manage multiple tenants through a single interface, a feature that’s especially useful for managed service providers and enterprises with more than one tenant.
+Moreover, CoreView does this while allowing you to manage multiple tenants through a single interface, a feature that’s especially useful for managed service providers and enterprises with more than one tenant.
 You can even copy-paste your configurations from one tenant to another!

 Get a personalized demo today